cjacker/opensource-toolchain-stm32/README.md

 The problem of these SPLs is all of them lack 'Makefile' support and maybe also lack gcc support, most of them are designed for Keil MDK or other commercial IDE. but you may found some forked repo which port to GCC and have a Makefile.

+A lot of firmware libraries of STM32 clones (such as CH32F / GD32F / AT32, etc) also have this issue : lack of Makefile support, even gcc support.
+Their firmware libraries usually can be downloaded from their official website, For AT32F, ArteryTek officially maintain all its' firmware libraries at : https://github.com/ArteryTek, you can clone them if you work with AT32F.

-A lot of STM32 clones such as CH32F / GD32F also have this issue, I make '[ch32f evt convertor](https://github.com/cjacker/ch32f_evt_makefile_gcc_project_template)' and '[gd32 fwlib convertor](https://github.com/cjacker/gd32_fwlib_convertor)' to help developers convert CH32F and GD32F official firmware library package, make it support GCC and Makefile.
+I make '[ch32f evt convertor](https://github.com/cjacker/ch32f_evt_makefile_gcc_project_template)' and '[gd32 fwlib convertor](https://github.com/cjacker/gd32_fwlib_convertor)' to help developers convert CH32F and GD32F official firmware library package, make it support GCC and Makefile.
 All firmware library from CH32 and GD32 had been tested, and here are some pre-converted firmware libraries:

 - [CH32F103EVT](https://github.com/cjacker/ch32f103evt_gcc_makefile)
 - [CH32F20xEVT](https://github.com/cjacker/ch32f20xevt_gcc_makefile)